j2020v/AWS-setup/README.md

 ## Step 3:

-- You can now run the <file> / <folder> that you have moved from your local pc in SSH
+- You can now run the file/folder that you have moved from your local pc in SSH and also run tests!